Assistant Administrator for Satellite

 and Information Services

-Mary E. Kicza is the NOAA Assistant Administrator for Satellite and Information Services.
-NOAA Satellite and Information Service is dedicated to providing timely access to global environmental data from satellites and other sources to promote, protect and enhance the Nation's economy, security, environment and quality of life.
-In this role, Ms. Kicza leads the acquisition and operation of the Nation's civil operational environmental satellite system.
-She also leads efforts for research and development of products and programs to archive and provide access to a variety of Earth observations via three national data centers.
+Dr. Stephen Volz is the NOAA Assistant Administrator for Satellite and Information Services.
+NOAA’s Satellite and Information Service is dedicated to providing timely access to global environmental data from satellites and other sources to promote, protect and enhance the Nation’s economy, security, environment and quality of life.
+In this role Dr. Volz leads the acquisition and operation of the nation’s civil operational environmental satellite system.
+He also leads efforts for research and development of products and programs to archive and provide access to a variety of Earth observations via three national data centers.

-Ms. Kicza is a leader in the international Earth observation community, serving as the NOAA Principal to the Committee on Earth Observation Satellites (CEOS) and former Chair of the CEOS Strategic Implementation Group.
-In this capacity, she leads efforts to coordinate global satellite-based observations among international space agency partners to further the development of a Global Earth Observation System of Systems.
-In addition, Ms. Kicza serves as the Co-Chair of the NOAA Observing Systems Council, a group which coordinates observing systems requirements and provides resource recommendations for NOAA's observation platforms.
-She is also a member of the NOAA Executive Council, NOAA's executive decision-making body.
+Dr. Volz is a leader in the international Earth observation community, serving as the NOAA Principal to the Committee on Earth Observation Satellites (CEOS).
+In this capacity he leads efforts to coordinate global satellite-based observations among international space agency partners to further the development of a Global Earth Observation System of Systems.
+In addition, Dr. Volz serves as the Co-Chair of the NOAA Observing Systems Council, a group that coordinates observing systems requirements and provides resource recommendations for NOAA’s observation platforms.
+He is also a member of the NOAA Executive Council, NOAA’s executive decision-making body.

 Mark S. Paese